zliucr/crosslingual-slu/README.md

 <img src="imgs/model.png" width=85%/>

 ## Data
 We evaluate our system on multilingual task-oriented dialogue dataset Published by [Schuster et al. (2019)](https://www.aclweb.org/anthology/N19-1380.pdf), which contains Dialog Natural Language Understanding data in English, Spanish and Thai.
 We put this dataset in the data folder under this repository.
-We also include the splited 1%, 3% and 5% data in Spanish for the few-shot cross-lingual experiments.
+We also include the splited 1%, 3% and 5% data in Spanish and Thai for the few-shot cross-lingual experiments.

 ## How to run
 ### Configuration